-All staff should be aware that safeguarding incidents and/or behaviours can be associated with factors outside the school or college and/or can occur between children outside of these environments.
-All staff, but especially the designated safeguarding lead (and deputies) should consider whether children are at risk of abuse or exploitation in situations outside the training centre.
-Extrafamilial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual exploitation, criminal exploitation, and serious youth violence.'
+All staff should be aware that safeguarding incidents and/or behaviours can be associated with factors outside the school or college/can occur between children outside of these environments including online.
+All staff, but especially the designated safeguarding lead and any deputies should consider whether children are at risk of abuse or exploitation in situations outside of the training centre.
+Extrafamilial harms take a variety of different forms and children can be vulnerable to multiple harms including, but not limited to, sexual exploitation, criminal exploitation, and serious youth violence.

+Mental Health

-Mental Health 'All staff should also be aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
+All staff should also be aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
+At Rebus Training, we have a designated mental health and wellbeing officer, Rhiannon Gibson-Munro, who is readily available to discuss any concerns you may be experiencing.

-Apprentice absence
+Apprentice Absence

-The class register is completed at the start of each session throughout the day.
-Any apprentice regardless of age, who is absent at the start of each session (and has not given a reason for their absence) is contacted by the admin team.
-If they have not been able to make contact, the employer is contacted by telephone.
-If contact cannot be made with the employer, the apprentices emergency contact is then called.
-For apprentices under 18, this process is repeated until contact is made.
+A register is completed at the start of each class and at each session throughout the day.
+Any apprentice, regardless of age, who is absent at the start of each session (and has not given a reason for their absence) will be contacted by the admin team.
+Whereby the apprentice is aged 18 or over, they will be contacted in the first instance, followed by their employer if no contact is made.
+Where the apprentice is under 18, the admin team will contact the absent apprentice followed by the employer.
+If they have not been able to make contact, then the apprentice's emergency contact is called and this process will be repeated until contact is made, provided the apprentice has given permission to the emergency contact to be contacted.

-For JTL or Total People apprentices where contact with the apprentice cannot be made the training officer is contacted by telephone.
-If contact with either the apprentice or the training officer has not been made, for apprentices under 18, this process is repeated until contact is made.
+For JTL apprentices where contact with the apprentice cannot be made, the training officer is contacted by telephone.
+If contact with either the apprentice or training officer cannot be sought, for apprentices under 18, this process is repeated until contact is made.